MajaTrajkovska/bookstore-api-tests/README.md

 Make sure the container is still running when using docker cp to copy results

 ## 10. Test Results

-Currently few tests are failing but that is expected.
-In the files with the tests is given a detailed explanation why those tests are expected to fail.
-The issue is not into the test code, but those are because of some limitations/defects with tehe fake API.
+Some tests are expected to fail due to known limitations or defects in the fake API, not because of issues in the test code itself.
+Each test file includes detailed comments explaining the reasons for these failures.

 For example:
-There is no logic to be able to delete an author with non-existing ID, but the fake API is returning 200OK.
-This test case is EXPECTED TO FAIL because the API should not allow deletion of an author that does not exist in the DB.
+Attempting to delete an author with a non-existing ID should result in an error, but the fake API incorrectly returns a 200 OK response.
+This is a known issue, and such tests are marked as EXPECTED TO FAIL.